sasajo/polyapi-java/README.md

 Otherwise it's the same as in the client functions.

 #### Annotation approach
-This is the same as the client functions, but you don't need to set the `type` property in the annotation.
+This is the same as the client functions, but you don't need to set the `polyType` property in the annotation.
 By default it will assume its a server function.

 ## Limitations
 Comparing to its Typescript counterpart, the Java library is still missing the following features: